andyfangdz/cassette/README.md

 # cassette

-Recorde HTTP requests.
+Record and display HTTP requests.
 Requires redis server to be running.

 - `yarn`
 - `yarn start`